jerinjose61/uphish/README.md

 <h3>What is uphish?</h3>
 <p>
-  uphish is a free application to run phishing simulation campaigns with the objective to increase awareness among members of an orgnazation.
+  uphish is a free application to run phishing simulation campaigns with the objective to increase awareness among members of an organisation.

   Know more by watching this <a href="https://www.youtube.com/watch?v=m4hL0ONFjK4">video</a>
 </p>